 If you want to learn more about Project Ares and how it stacks up to other training options out there, watch our on-demand webinar “Get Gamified: Why Cyber Learning Happens Better With Games” featuring our VP of Global Partnerships, Keenan Skelly.

-Recent news headlines frequently communicate about the massive shortage of cyber skills in the industry so we wanted to dig deeper into this phenomenon to find out why there’s a talent shortage and what can be done about it.
+Recent news headlines frequently communicate about the massive cyber security skills shortage in the industry so we wanted to dig deeper into this phenomenon to find out why there’s a cyber security talent gap and what can be done about it.
 Cyberattacks are permeating every commercial and government sector out there yet industry and analyst reports indicate there isn’t a large enough talent pool of defenders to keep pace with evolving threats.
 When data is compromised and there aren’t enough cyber security staff to secure the front lines, we ALL are at risk of identity theft, monetary losses, reputational damage, fines, and operational disruption. cy

 Statistics on the Cyber Skills and Talent Gap